-RTDs tend to be mainly comprised of sweet flavours which appeal to younger adults, but players have seen a gradual shift in demand in line with global trends whereby RTDs is expanding in terms of offering a greater variety of dry options such as seltzers or “hard soda”.
-They therefore see hard seltzers as offering greater potential for expanding the category moving forward, both locally and on a global level.
+RTDs tends to be mainly comprised of sweet flavours which appeal to younger adults, but players have seen a gradual shift in demand in line with global trends whereby RTDs is expanding in terms of offering a greater variety of dry options such as hard seltzers or “hard soda”.
+Demand for hard seltzers is growing fast, but it is not seeing the boom like in certain other international markets like the US.

-RTDs became increasingly consolidated in 2020, as leading player Krönleins Bryggeri AB gained notable total volume share, while its closest competitors Galatea Spirits and Carlsberg Sverige AB regained lost ground at the expense of Bacardi AB, Multibev AB and Pernod Ricard amongst others.
+RTDs became increasingly consolidated in 2021, as leading player Krönleins Bryggeri AB gained notable total volume share from its closest competitors Galatea Spirits and Carlsberg Sverige AB, among others.
 While the category has a strong presence of foreign global brand owners and their extensions, Swedish player Krönleins Bryggeri has been able to work its way up the rankings and record impressive growth due to the popularity of its wine-based RTDs brand Halmstad Crush.

-Sweden offers further potential for expansion and growth of RTDs due to a general shifting in consumer habits towards lower ABV content beverages, particularly amongst younger adults.
+RTDs offers further potential for expansion and growth in Sweden due to a general shifting in consumer habits towards lower ABV beverages, particularly amongst younger adults.
 New product launches could focus on the concept of hard seltzers offering exciting flavour profiles, while supporting the trend for options with a healthier positioning.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).